Are we investing the right amount in the right places to hit our goals?

 Shared Budgets: Allow advertisers to map any number of campaigns from multiple Google and Bing accounts to a single strategy with a share spend goal for ultimate flexibility regardless of account structure or complexity.

-Flexibility: Budget Optimizer meets the needs of any business with custom planning cycles, rules for pausing and resuming budgets, rollover spend options and mid-period budget updates.
+Flexibility: Marin meets the needs of any business with custom planning cycles, rules for pausing and resuming budgets, rollover spend options and mid-period budget updates.

 Revenue Integrations: Make budgeting decisions based on the full business value of your conversions, not just the initial touch point with 3rd party revenue, offline data upload, and CRM integrations.